mrsilver76/plex-autoshutdown/README.md

 The script uses the Plex API in order to determine whether or not anything is streaming.
 To do this, it needs a token to use for authentication.
 There are instructions on how to find the token for your Plex server at https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

 You should modify this line to include your token (capitalisation is important).
 If you provide an invalid token then the script will always report that something is streaming.
+The token in the code (`abcd1234efgh5678`) is invalid and will not work.

 > :warning: You should never share your Plex token with anyone else.